wyatt-townsend/PMWArr/README.md

 ## Configuration

-- Environment variables and settings can be managed in the backend and frontend config files.
+- Environment variables and settings can be managed in the backend config file.

 ---